-During 2023, Askin revised several supply agreements with key material suppliers as they became due for renewal.
-This process will continue over the next 12 months.
+During 2024, Askin entered into new supply agreements with key material suppliers.
 Askin will endeavour to incorporate terms into all agreements that require compliance with Askin's Modern Slavery Policy and Supplier Code of Conduct, as well as outlining procedures for dealing with non-compliance and disciplinary actions including termination of contract.